chevere/workflow/README.md

 $thumbFile = $run->response('thumb')->string();
 ```

-🪄 If the response is of type `array|ArrayAccess` you can shortcut key access casting.
+🪄 If the response is of type `array` you can shortcut key access casting.

 ```php
 use function Chevere\Parameter\cast;